Nick Senzel Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Pirates pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Pirates have a 3.94 team ERA that ranks 12th among all league pitching staffs.

 - Pirates pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).

-- Keller (1-0) takes the mound for the Pirates in his fifth start of the season.
-He's put together a 3.80 ERA in 23 2/3 innings pitched, with 25 strikeouts.
+- The Pirates will send Hill (1-2) out for his fifth start of the season.
+He is 1-2 with a 5.57 ERA and 15 strikeouts through 21 2/3 innings pitched.

-- His last appearance came on Sunday against the St. Louis Cardinals, when the right-hander threw six innings, surrendering three earned runs while allowing seven hits.
+- The left-hander last pitched on Tuesday against the Colorado Rockies, when he tossed six innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.